-The guidelines and tools were developed from research conducted on 16 PCP projects at locations with a wide range of climates (from Michigan to Texas) and from assessments on how the PCP systems were used (on ramps, toll plazas, atgrade roadways, and airports).
+Because PCP systems are a recent technology, there was insufficient data on their use over an extended period of time, with gaps in knowledge regarding durability and performance at the joints and panels.
+Additionally, unrealistic expectations about PCPs as "super pavements" potentially could undermine the success of the technology.
+To address these issues, SHRP2 investigated 16 PCP projects at locations with a wide range of climates (from Michigan to Texas) and assessed how the PCP systems were used (on ramps, toll plazas, at-grade roadways, and airports).
 Field surveys included short, intermittent repairs as well as longer, continuous applications.